Brian O'Keefe Preview, Player Props: Mariners vs. Angels

 Brian O'Keefe At The Plate

-- Twice in seven games this year, O'Keefe has gotten a hit, but he's had zero multi-hit games.
+- Twice in eight games this season, O'Keefe has gotten a hit, but he's had no multi-hit games.

-- O'Keefe has driven in a run in one game this year, and it was more than one in that game.
+- O'Keefe has an RBI in one game this year, and it was more than one in that game.

 - He has not scored a run this season.